eveopsec/zk2s/README.md

 Application to post kills/losses from zKillboard to Slack in near real time by using zKillboard's RedisQ endpoint.

+## Version 0.2
+Get it while it's hot!
+See releases for release notes and binaries.

+## Note

 This is still a very rough implementation, so the post templating features are not as full as I might like, and some of the filters may or may not work.
 Please report any issues you may have.

 Feedback and contributions are always welcome.
 Please create a new issue or pull request on this repository for either, or contact "Vivace Naaris" in game to talk to me!